Cluster Single Sign-on (SSO) using JSON web tokens (JWTs)

 SET CLUSTER SETTING server.jwt_authentication.enabled = true;

-2. Add your IdP's formal issuer name to your cluster's list of accepted token issuers.
-The issuer name is usually the issuer's domain and must match the iss field in the JWT itself.
+2. Add your IdP's formal issuer name (this must match the iss field in the JWT itself) to your cluster's list of accepted token issuers.

 This must match your cluster's configured value for server.oidc_authentication.provider_url.
 Refer to Single Sign-on (SSO) for DB Console.
 Issuers are expected to publish their configuration at https://{ domain }/.well-known/openid-configuration.
 For example: